Python Data Class: A Better Way to Store Data

 Data classes require type hints

 Data classes are built around the new(ish) type system Python offers.
 Using type hints reduces the chances of bugs and unexpected behavior in your code.
-You essentially declare the type of data that should be stored in a variable.
+You essentially declare the data type that should be stored in a variable.

 Python data class example